Marden Henge: Excavation history

 In 1807, the antiquarians Sir Richard Colt Hoare and William Cunnington conducted excavations of Marden Henge.

 In 1929, O. G. S. Crawford compared Marden Henge with other Neolithic sites and concluded that Marden belonged to the same period as Durrington Walls and Avebury.

 In 1936, Professor J. G. D. Clark suggested that Marden Henge belonged to the Stonehenge group, but there was little evidence of internal structure compared to Stonehenge.

 In 1951, Professor R. J. C. Atkinson suggested that Marden Henge belonged to a suspicious site in the Stonehenge site, and hypothesized that if Marden Henge belonged to Stonehenge, it would be the largest presence of its kind.

 In 1969, due to the need for road construction, the Department of Public Buildings and Works carried out an excavation at Marden Henge, which uncovered the remains of earth embankments and wooden structures.

 In 1970, during excavations at Marden Henge, many pottery shards, animal bones and other remains were found at the north entrance, a discovery that confirmed the site's association with Neolithic grooved ware.

 In the early 2010s, a further study of Marden Henge revealed that it could have been larger than discovered, and several hypotheses were made about the site's role.

 In 2010, excavations at Marden Henge uncovered a 4,500-year-old house, which was probably owned by a priest, with fresh flintstones and pottery shards found on the site.

-From 2015 to 2018, Amanda Clarke and Jim of the University of Reading conducted a three-year research project on Marden Henge.
+From 2015 to 2018, Amanda Clarke and Jim Leary of the University of Reading conducted a three-year research project on Marden Henge.